rbisdorff/Digraph3/docSphinx/tutorial.rst

     freq.:  [0, 0, 0, 8, 2, 0, 0, 0, 0]
     execution time: 0.00029 sec.

 The two last MISs of cardinality 4 (see Lines 13-16 above) give **isomorphic perfect maximum matchings** of the 8-cycle graph.
 Every vertex of the cycle is adjacent to a matching edge.
-Odd cyle graphs do not admid any perfect matching.
+Odd cycle graphs do not admit any perfect matching.

 .. code-block:: pycon